ethanabrooks/dollar-lambda/docs/source/command_tree.rst

 or
 :external:py:class:`click.Group`.

-For this we would use the :py:meth:`CommandTree.subcommand<dollar_lambda.CommandTree.subcommand>` decorator:
+For this we would use the :py:meth:`CommandTree.subcommand <dollar_lambda.decorators.CommandTree.subcommand>` decorator:

 >>> tree = CommandTree()
 ...